-For the sake of clarity, it is for the chief executive to determine whether or not a proposed notice of motion is accepted, or if an alternative approach is possible.
+For the sake of clarity, it is for the chief executive and chairperson jointly to determine whether or not a proposed notice of motion is accepted, or if an alternative approach is possible.

-27.3 Mover of notice of motion
+27.3.
+Mover of notice of motion